databendlabs/databend/docs/doc/11-integrations/00-api/03-streaming-load.md

 ```
 ## Explaining Argument `-H`

 The request usually includes many occurrences of the argument `-H` and each is followed by one of the following parameters to tell Databend how to handle the file you're loading data from.
 Please note that `insert_sql` is required.
-For the parameter `FILE_FORMAT` in `insert_sql`, see [Input File Formats](../30-file-format-options.md).
+For the parameter `FILE_FORMAT` in `insert_sql`, see [Input & Output File Formats](../../13-sql-reference/75-file-format-options.md).

 | Parameter               | Values                              | Supported Formats         | Examples                                                                                                                              |
 |-------------------------|-------------------------------------|---------------------------|---------------------------------------------------------------------------------------------------------------------------------------|